Optimal Exploration-Exploitation in a Multi-Armed-Bandit Problem with Non-stationary Rewards: Proofs of main results

-\paragraph*{Proof of Theorem \ref{thm:regret}} The structure of the proof is as follows.
-First, breaking the decision horizon to a sequence of batches of size $\Delta_{T}$ each, we analyze the difference in performance between the the single best action and the performance of the dynamic oracle in a single batch.
-Then, we plug in a known performance guarantee for Exp3 relative to the single best action in the adversarial setting, and sum over batches to establish the regret of Rexp3 with respect to the dynamic oracle.
+\paragraph*{Proof of Theorem \ref{thm:resregret}.} The structure of the proof is as follows.
+First, we break the horizon to a sequence of batches of size $\Delta$ each, and analyze the performance gap between the single best action and the dynamic oracle in each batch.
+Then, we plug in a known performance guarantee for Exp3 relative to the single best action, and sum over batches to establish the regret of Rexp3 relative to the dynamic oracle.